R-Rieck/css2020/README.md

 2.) main-2 has a higher index than footer. main-2 wouldn't display in front of footer because it's again refering to its Parent

 The stacking context is about positioning elements on the z-axe.
 All elements refer only to it's parent.
+If there is no position set on an element, the default positioning context is the html element

+---

+### Background-Images and Images

+**background-size**

+- Sets the width and height of the background to the specified values
+  - Contain: makes the image to be completly visible in the container, no matter if there is a whitespace
+  - cover: detects and fills the entire container

+**background-repeat**

+- controlls if the image should be repeated either on the x, y or on both axes

+**background-position**

+- Sets the initial position for each background image

 ---